Nitasha Strait, Ph.D., M.Ed., MA, LMFT, CST

 My work is informed by interactions that I’ve had with past and current clients, professional training, and my collegiate teaching experiences at Temple University, Penn State University, and Rutgers University.
 My passion has always been to treat individuals, couples, and families through solace-oriented teaching.

-I am process-oriented in nature.
 There are two levels of change: first and second.
 First-order change is when you make behavioral changes to your life that feel good.
 Typically these are changes to things that you are already doing.
 Either you do more helpful behaviors (have meaningful conversations with your loved ones, for example) or less of the hindrance behaviors (drink alcohol) to reach your goals.
 You are intellectualizing the problem in first-order change.
 You know – intellectually – that having meaningful conversations more will help you feel better.
-These behavioral changes may result in you feeling better about your life.
+These behavioral changes may result in you feeling better about your life, which may be an emotional change.

 Second-order change is a fundamental change in how you see yourself and interact with the world.
-You change your systems.
+You change your systems, the patterns that exist, and your worldview.
 Second-order change is more emotional than first-order change and hits you in your core.
 While changing some behaviors is easy.
-Other behavior changes are much harder.
-You may not feel emotionally connected to the change, despite knowing it’s good for you.
+Other behavior changes are much harder to accomplish or less obvious to make.
+You may not feel emotionally connected to the change despite knowing it’s good for you.
 In the example above, process-oriented therapy will help you understand the barriers to having more meaningful conversations and how they got in place.
 Maybe you feel like you’re a burden to others based on messages you received growing up.
-You will then start to embody the change you want to see in your mind and heart.
+You will begin to embody the change you want to see in your mind and heart.
 Second-order change is a visceral, ‘hit you in your most vulnerable parts’ kind of change.
 I believe that second-order change is a deeper, more meaningful change that has a higher impact on how you feel overall and is longer lasting.

+I am a process-oriented therapist, meaning I work to give you new experiences in our sessions to take and use as a model for other experiences outside of our appointments.
 When I work with couples, I help each individual open themselves up to new, healthier experiences that create second-order change.
-I provide the blueprints for transforming the way you connect and support one another.
-The hope is that these experiences are the opposite of what you received in your childhood or previous relationships.
-I guide each partner to be able to give these experiences in a way that feels genuine and creates change within.
+I provide the blueprints for transforming how you connect and support one another.
+The hope is that these experiences are the opposite of the uncomfortable experiences you received in your childhood or previous relationships.
+I guide each partner to be able to have these experiences in a way that feels genuine and creates change within.

 As a Certified Sex Therapist and a Licensed Marriage and Family Therapist with over a decade of training and experience, I’m confident that my support and guidance will help you obtain the change you want.
 I received my first Masters in Marriage and Family Therapy from La Salle University.
 I received my second Masters in Education and Ph.D. in Human Sexuality from Widener University.